 Comment Summaries Widget (EX)

 Attention: This feature is only available to users on the new simplified pricing and packaging plans for Employee Experience.
-If you have questions about your Qualtrics pricing and packaging plan, reach out to your account team.
+If you have questions about your Qualtrics pricing and packaging plan, reach out to Account Services.

 About the Comment Summaries Widget

 The comment summaries widget takes your team’s responses to open feedback questions and uses AI to create insightful summaries and highlight key topics.
-This widget is ideal for very large teams and organizations, where it can be difficult to go through thousands of individual responses.
+This widget is ideal for medium and large teams and organizations, where it can be difficult to go through lots of individual responses.
 With the help of Text iQ, this widget allows you to quickly identify top themes and topics.

-Because this widget efficiently summarizes large amounts of data, we recommend this widget for large teams, where it may not be possible to read each individual comment.
-Keep in mind that you will also need to have enough responses to exceed anonymity thresholds.
+Keep in mind that you will also need to have enough responses to exceed confidentiality thresholds.
 To learn more about response limits for this widget, see Understanding the Comment Summaries Widget below.

 Qtip: Once this feature is enabled, this functionality is only compatible with Engagement, Lifecycle, Pulse, and Ad Hoc Employee Research projects.
 For more details on each, see Types of Employee Experience Projects.